Mount Meru Climb Guide: Why Trek It Before Kilimanjaro

 Kilimanjaro’s Best Seasons for Trekking

-Mount Kilimanjaro is climbable year-round, but two main dry seasons offer the most favorable conditions:
+Mount Kilimanjaro can be climbed all year, but two main dry seasons usually offer the best conditions for most trekkers.

 January to Early March

-• Excellent for photography with occasional snow near the summit
+• A better chance of seeing snow near the summit

 June to October